Metropolis-nexus/NGINX-Setup/README.md

 ## Deployment with Stream

-- Fedora's NGINX Stream is broken at the moment.
-Add upstream's RHEL 10 repo instead:
+- Fedora's NGINX Stream SSL termination is broken at the moment.
+Add upstream's RHEL 10 repo to workaround if you need it:
 ```
 [nginx-mainline]
 name=nginx mainline repo